constellation-daq/Constellation/docs/protocols/cmdp.md

 ## Goals

-This specification is intended to formally document the names and expected behaviour of the monitoring message distribution between hosts of the Constellation framework.
+This specification is intended to formally document the names and expected behavior of the monitoring message distribution between hosts of the Constellation framework.
 This protocol specifies how CMDP hosts are

 * sending and receiving multicast messages with auxiliary status information to and from other CMDP hosts,